 The cruise check-in process is a bit convoluted, since we now have to clear Argentinian immigration again, fill in a health questionnaire about the coronavirus, before being processed by Holland America.
 We obtain our key cards for the ship, and give our passports to Holland America for safekeeping and so they can clear us at each port-of-call.

 Once we go aboard and find our stateroom, we get cleaned up a bit and go for lunch in the Lido.
+By the time we return to our stateroom, our checked bags are waiting for us.
 I call home to let my family know I’ve arrived without a problem and I’m aboard the ship.
 Later, we have dinner in the Main Dining Room.
 My friend has a pork rib entree that looks great and I have very tasty Flat Iron Steak with grilled onions, and a cappuccino for dessert.

 We are both obviously very, very tired after our 22-hour marathon travel session, so a good sleep is welcome!
 Tomorrow, we get to explore Buenos Aires before our departure.

 I’m up before 7am, and have a quick breakfast before the Current Taxi arrives at 7:30am to take me to the airport in a Tesla Model 3.
 My travel buddy arrives an hour later, and we check-in at the Air Canada counter, give them our big bags, and get our boarding passes.
 They don’t charge for our checked bags, since this is an international flight.
 Thankfully, I have time in the waiting lounge for a cappuccino from Spinnakers On the Fly.